Guide·May 3, 2026·2 min read

 A complete loan decisioning process typically covers:

-• Bureau and registry queries: Pulling credit history from bureaus like CIC (Philippines) or SLIK (Indonesia) to verify repayment track record.
+• Bureau and registry queries: Pulling credit history from bureaus to verify repayment track record.

-• Cashflow analysis: Interpreting bank statements or financial records to assess repayment capacity.
+• Cashflow analysis: Interpreting bank statements and financial records to assess repayment capacity, computing average daily balance and debt-service coverage rather than just lifting numbers off a page.

-• Fraud and identity checks: Cross-referencing application data against watchlists and internal negative files.
+• Fraud and identity checks: Cross-referencing application data against watchlists and internal negative files, and surfacing tampering signals by checking document text against the underlying image evidence.

 • Policy execution: Running all of the above through your defined credit rules to produce a decision and, critically, a reason code trail.